Zzzeta/learngit/readme.txt

-Git is a version control sysytom.
+Git is a distributed version control sysytom.
 Git is free software.